stellar-deprecated/docs/guides/anchor/3-federation-server.md

 [database]
 type = "mysql" # Or "postgres" or "sqlite3"
-url = "dbuser:dbpassword@/internal_accounts"
+dsn = "dbuser:dbpassword@/internal_accounts"

 [queries]
 federation = "SELECT 'GAIGZHHWK3REZQPLQX5DNUN4A32CSEONTU6CMDBO7GDWLPSXZDSYA4BU' as id, friendly_id as memo, 'text' as memo_type FROM accounts WHERE friendly_id = ?
 AND ? = 'your_org.com'"
 reverse-federation = "SELECT friendly_id, '' as domain FROM accounts WHERE ? = ''"

 # The federation server must be available via HTTPS.
 Specify your SSL
 # certificate and key here.
 If the server is behind a proxy or load balancer
 # that implements HTTPS, you can omit this section.
 [tls]
 certificate-file = "server.crt"